SatSale/SatSale/README.md

 ```
 Changing `YOUR_SERVER_IP` to the IP address of the machine you're running BTCPyment through.
 Optionally, you can redirect a domain to that IP and use that instead.

-## Security
-For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

-## Using HTTPS & Domains
+### Using HTTPS & Domains
 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

+### Security
+For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

 # Payment Gateway (Woocommerce)
 Currently we have a plugin for Woocommerce in Wordpress, [please click here for installation instructions](docs/woocommerce.md) (another easy install!).
 BTCPyment acts as a custom payment gateway for Woocommerce via the php plugin found in `/gateways`.
 We have plans to extend to other web stores in the future.

-# Contribute
+# Contributions welcomed
 ### You only need a little python!
 The main code can be found in [server.py](server.py).
 The client-side logic for the donation button sits in [static/server_connection.js](static/server_connection.js), invoice structure and bitcoind interface in [invoice/](invoice/), button appearance in [template/index.html](template/index.html), and Woocommerce plugin in [gateways/woo_btcpyment.php](gateways/woo_btcpyment.php).
 Please have ago at implementing some of the things below!